 Patchy alopecia, with varying hair lengths, caused by hair pulling

-Confusion and localizing neurologic abnormalities can occur with CNS injuries.
+Confusion and localizing neurologic abnormalities can occur with central nervous system injuries.
 Lack of visible head lesions does not exclude traumatic brain injury, particularly in infants subjected to violent shaking.
 These infants may be comatose or stuporous from brain injury yet lack visible signs of injury (with the common exception of retinal hemorrhage) or they may present with nonspecific signs such as fussiness and vomiting.
 Traumatic injury to organs within the chest or abdominal/pelvic region may also occur without visible signs.

-In most cases, children do not spontaneously disclose sexual abuse and rarely exhibit behavioral or physical signs of sexual abuse.
+In most cases, children do not spontaneously disclose sexual abuse and do not always exhibit behavioral or physical signs of sexual abuse.
 If a disclosure is made, it is generally delayed, sometimes days to years.
 In some cases, abrupt or extreme changes in behavior may occur.
 Aggressiveness or withdrawal may develop, as may phobias or sleep disturbances.
 Some sexually abused children act in ways that are sexually inappropriate for their age.

 Physical signs of sexual abuse that involves penetration may include

-The emotional effect on children usually becomes obvious at school age, when difficulties develop in forming relationships with teachers and peers.
+The emotional effect on children usually becomes apparent at school age, when difficulties develop in forming relationships with teachers and peers.
 Often, emotional effects are appreciated only after the child has been placed in another environment or after aberrant behaviors abate and are replaced by more acceptable behaviors.
-Children who are exploited may commit crimes or abuse alcohol or drugs.
+Children who are exploited may commit crimes or develop a substance use disorder.

-A medical history including a history of the events should be obtained from children and their caregivers in a relaxed environment.
+A medical history including a history of the events should be obtained from children (if they are developmentally able to provide it) and their nonoffending caregivers in a relaxed environment.
 Open-ended questions (eg, “Can you tell me what happened?”) are particularly important in these cases because yes-or-no questions (eg, “Did daddy do this?”, “Did he touch you here?”) can easily sculpt an untrue history in young children.

 Examination includes observation of interactions between the child and the caregivers whenever possible.
 Documentation of the history and physical examination should be as comprehensive and accurate as possible, including recording of exact quotes from the history and photographs of injuries.